In this article you will find the following:

 Note: If your Mac uses a removable battery like an iMac or a Mac mini, resetting the SMC can be slightly different.

 Step 6.
-Use Disc Utility to Repair The Startup Disk
+Use Disk Utility to Repair The Startup Disk

-Disc Utility is a tool used to repair the startup disc.
+Disk Utility is a tool used to repair the startup disk.
 It can be a resolution for a startup-based problem.
-To fix your startup disc with Disc Utility, you must enter recovery mode rather than accessing it through the finder.
+If you can’t get into macOS, you can run Disk Utility in Recovery Mode rather than accessing it through the Finder.

 - If needed, enter your password.

-Now you can use Disc Utility to repair your start disk:
+Now you can use Disk Utility to repair your startup disk:

-- From the list, select Disc Utility in macOS Utility
+- From the list, select Disk Utility in macOS Utility.

-- Select which disc you want to fix
+- Select which disk you want to fix.

-- Select the First Aid button at the top of the page then the disc process will start
+- Select the First Aid button at the top of the page then the disk process will start.

-- First Aid can highlight and resolve errors in the disc.
+- First Aid can highlight and resolve errors in the disk.
 Bear in mind this process can be lengthy.

 When it’s complete, start up your Mac and see if you have the same occurrence.
 If so, proceed to recover the system by APFS snapshot.